Gineerchu/IRI-Model/example/README.md

 # Example Data (Ayutthaya)

-*we split data into train and test dataset.*
+*We split the data into training and test datasets.*

 ## All data in this folder consists of...
 1. csv files